IfiemiE/alx-low_level_programming/0x0B-malloc_free/README.md

 3: A function to create a pointer to a 2D array, initialize all all elements to zero and return the array pointer
 4: A function to free a 2D array created by malloc

+100: A function to concatenate all passed-in arguments
+101: A function to split a string into two